GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 I was fascinated by the TRS-80 Model I as soon as it hit the streets in the Netherlands.
 As a student of the University of Utrecht I purchased the Model I as a 16K machine.
 Printing listings was performed on a Teletype that was bought used from the Philips Nat Lab in Eindhoven.
 Very noisy but reliable.
 Later on my Model 1 was expanded to 64K and received a Dutch (home build) expansion system called the "Utrecht Bus", which used ECB format boards.
 Functions of the system were floppy disk, serial port and Eprom programmer.
 My collection of Tandy computers was then expanded with a Model 100 and a Model 4P which ran Newdos80 in 80x24 character mode.
 The bigger Tandy computers were not witin my reach.
 However, when I was able to purchase a working Model II in 2017 I did not hesitate.
 Meanwhile that system has been expanded with my **512K RAM board** (designed and build by me) for use by the Z80 and a Gotek drive for easy "floppy disk" use.
-<br>The latest addition to my Model II is the **AM9511 Arithmetic Processing Unit (APU)** described here https://github.com/GreyZ80/AM9511_for_TRS-80_M2.
+The latest addition to my Model II is the **AM9511 Arithmetic Processing Unit (APU)** described here: https://github.com/GreyZ80/AM9511_for_TRS-80_M2.
-<br>My Arduino experience started in 2014 with the design of an automatic car door unlock when approaching my Volvo 850 carrying a (known) Bluetooth device.
+My Arduino experience started in 2014 with the design of an automatic car door unlock when approaching my Volvo 850 carrying a (known) Bluetooth device.

 I can be contacted on Discord (as LaserVision) and I do visit the Tandy Assembly events in the USA.
+When you login to Github, you can also see my e-mail address.